grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/install.rst

 Install a linear solver
 -----------------------
 Prescient requires a mixed-integer linear programming (MILP) solver that is compatible with `Pyomo <https://pyomo.readthedocs.io>`_.
-Options include open source solvers such as CBC, GLPK, or SCIP, and commercial solvers such as CPLEX, Gurobi, or Xpress.
+Options include open source solvers such as CBC or GLPK, and commercial solvers such as CPLEX, Gurobi, or Xpress.

 The specific mechanics of installing a solver is specific to the solver and/or the platform.
 An easy way to install an open source solver on Linux and Mac is to install the CBC Anaconda package into the current conda